 Local linear models (Cho et al. 2018): While the physics of a WEC system are indeed nonlinear, the nature of operation and the slowly changing nature of the ocean sea states enables the usage of local linear models.
 This approach is both simpler and also enables the usage of a large suite of tools and methods.
 The drawback of this approach is the neglect of what turns out to be a very small amount of power.

 Band-limited controller design (Nevarez et al. 2018, Coe et al. 2018, Bacelli and Coe 2020): By acknowledging the band-limited nature of real ocean waves, the maximum power transfer problem for WEC control can be simplified greatly.
 For the WaveBot device studied in this project, a simple PI controller can achieve roughly 80% of the optimal power absorption.
 A higher-order feedback controller can achieve 93% of the optimal.

 Integrated WEC impedance model (Bacelli and Coe 2020, Coe et al. 2019): By utilizing a multiport framework, the dynamics of various WEC subsystems (hydrodynamics, drivetrain, generator, transmission system) can be integrated into a single impedance model, allowing both for control design that considers the entire WEC system as well as control co-design of the entire WEC system.

-This table lists documents associated with the Advanced WEC Dynamics & Controls project, including reports written by the project team, links to relevant data or modeling codes, and papers that have used the project outputs or are closely associated with them.
-To find additional datasets and documents that look at the environmental perspective of this work, explore the Advanced WEC Dynamics & Controls page on PRIMRE.
+This table lists documents associated with the Advanced WEC Dynamics and Controls project, including reports written by the project team and/or papers that have used the project outputs or are closely associated with them.
+To find additional project outputs, including related papers, datasets, and codes, explore the Advanced WEC Dynamics and Controls page on PRIMRE.